12 no-sew Roald Dahl costumes

 Fantastic Mr Fox dress up

 They’ll need to wear all orange.
 Make a tail by using some orange tights and stuffing one leg with socks or cotton wool.
 Tie in a knot and fasten to a belt for them to wear around their waist.
 Mr Fox is sometimes pictured wearing a blazer jacket, so if you have an adult one they could borrow that’d be ideal.
 Make ears by cutting two triangles in orange card and sticking to a headband.
 If they are happy to have their face decorated paint it orange, with white around the mouth and chin.
+(Alternatively we love the Fantastic Mr Fox DIY Mask from the Party Delights blog – all you need is a cereal box, paint and a printer for the templates.)

 Photo credit: Quentin Blake illustrations from George's Marvellous Medicine by Roald Dahl, published by Puffin books. © Quentin Blake